Great Barrier Reef Weather

 The cyclone season generally lasts from November to April.

-Cairns is in the band for cyclones, but the majority of them happen further north.
+Cairns is in the band for cyclones, but most happen further south.

 Local dive operators express that, on average, one week of diving is affected every two years.